 In Uganda, I recommend cycling safaris around Mount Elgon, or you could even take part in the exhilarating Ride The Rift challenge.
 In South Africa, one can either go mountain biking through beautiful scenery or take to the road along the Cape Peninsula, with the most outstanding, extraordinary views imaginable!

 The best canoeing safaris take place in Zimbabwe, in the Mana Pools region.
 Here, for a minimum of three nights or up to a week one can travel with the country’s finest guides.
 This was one of the best safaris I have taken, and it was fabulous to be paddling down the Zambezi River, kilometres wide at certain points, with elephant and buffalo grazing along the water’s edge.

 They use Canadian kleppers and tents are erected on various islands along your route.
-The canoeing is interspersed with walking so that you can explore the surrounding wildlife regions.
+The canoeing is interspersed with walking so that one can explore the surrounding wildlife regions.
 This is a rustic safari, but a real must-do for anyone with a sense of adventure and who enjoys peace and escapism!

 If you are interested in a low-carbon safari or holiday to Africa or Asia, please do feel free to get in touch for more information.
 The Explorations Company’s charitable arm Philanthropy Plus also supports various charities that run climate and environmental initiatives if you would like to make a difference.
 Or, if you would just like to dream for now, you can do so at our Video Library.

 This blog was originally posted on 08/10/2020 then updated and republished on 25/02/21.